cjdaly/cascadia/setup/RaspberryPi/README.md

     * `sudo dd bs=64K if=raspbian-stretch.img of=/dev/sdX ; sync`
       * _Be patient! ... this can take 5 minutes or more ..._
       * _The latest versions of `dd` have `status=progress` option._
-* Before disconnecting the microSD, [enable ssh login](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) by creating an empty file named `ssh` at the top-level.
+* Before disconnecting the microSD, [enable ssh login](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) by creating an empty file named `ssh` in the `boot` directory (probably auto-mounted somewhere under `/media`).

 ### initial RaspberryPi system configuration